linayang-io/sql-worksample/README.md

 # Data Analysis using SQL
 During my General Assembly certification course in data analytics, one of our projects was to run SQL queries in a PostgreSQL database that houses a [test flight](https://web.archive.org/web/20160304073326/https://testpilot.mozillalabs.com/testcases/a-week-life-2/aggregated-data.html) with customer surveys and usage analytics of Mozilla Firefox users.
 We were tasked to imagine being a product manager for Mozilla Firefox and put together a presentation recommending the area of focus for a new version of Firefox and whether the product team needs to revamp the bookmark experience.
+Project date: September 2017

 #### Hypothesis/assumptions
 1. Users do not rely on bookmarks as much as they do on tabs